KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 * Passing subcomponents to a constructor of an aggregate
 * Handing off a value to another task or thread.
-* Transferring ownership of a unique resource (e.g. a file handle, thread)
+* Transferring ownership of a unique resource (e.g. a file handle, thread, `std::unique_ptr`)

 In all of the above cases, the need to transfer without copying is necessary.
 Yet again, pointers are not the answer here.
-Using pointers for this transfer requires managing the storage (either the heap, or some shared memory), which should be unnecessary.
+Using pointers for this transfer requires managing the storage (either the heap, or some shared memory), which should be unnecessary, or defeats the purpose entirely.

 Simply put, our two use cases for moves allow efficient passing of values.

 > Moves allow value semantics, without extraneous copies.

-To keep a concrete problem in mind, let's look at initializing an aggregate object from two _Vector_ objects.
+To keep a concrete problem in mind, let's look at initializing an aggregate object from two `Vector` objects.
+We'll define `Ray` concretely soon.

 {% highlight cpp %}
 // Example of extraneous copies